elevateforhumanity/fix2/MANUAL_FIX_REQUIRED.md

 **Vercel environment variables are NOT updated**, so every deployment uses the OLD domain (elevateconnectsdirectory.org).

-The GitHub Actions CANNOT run because they need the VERCEL_TOKEN secret, which I cannot access.
+The GitHub Actions CANNOT run because they need the VERCELACESSTOKEN secret, which I cannot access.

 ---